Statewide Database Licensing Project

 SDL Needs Assessment

-The Statewide Database Licensing (SDL) project is currently conducting a needs assessment and has released two surveys, one for library staff, and one for library users.
-Both surveys are now live, and available to be completed at the following links:
+The Statewide Database Licensing (SDL) project recently conducted a needs assessment which included two surveys, one for library staff, and one for library users as well as interviews with library staff.
+The final report is now available in several versions:

-The library audience for both surveys includes all types of libraries that participate in SDL: public, private academic, and community and technical colleges, hospital and research libraries, and K-12 schools, both public and private.
-In the case of K-12 schools, the end user survey is intended for classroom teachers and administrators, rather than students, but college and university students are strongly encouraged to take the survey.
+The library audience for both surveys included all types of libraries that participate in SDL: public, private academic, and community and technical colleges, hospital and research libraries, and K-12 schools, both public and private.
+In the case of K-12 schools, the end user survey was intended for classroom teachers and administrators, rather than students, but college and university students were strongly encouraged to take the survey.

-All library staff who are aware of the library’s electronic resources, especially research databases, are encouraged to take the staff survey, and all participating Washington libraries are encouraged to promote the user survey to their clientele, through their web sites, social media, patron newsletters, and any other appropriate media or opportunities.
+All library staff who are aware of the library’s electronic resources, especially research databases, were encouraged to take the staff survey, and all participating Washington libraries were encouraged to promote the user survey to their clientele, through their web sites, social media, patron newsletters, and any other appropriate media or opportunities.